Best Ways to Secure Your Linux Server

 Table of Contents

-Here we go!,
+Here we go!

 An operating system must be updated just as any other piece of software.
-Maintaining the current version will ensure that you get the latest fix for security issues.
+Maintaining the current version will ensure you get the latest fix for security issues.
 In addition, updates usually fix or add to existing features, which is why they are needed.

 The process of updating is generally divided into two distinct steps.
-One is called an incremental update, and the other is a major update.
-Minor modifications are made to operating system components in incremental updates.
+One is called an incremental update, and the other is a significant update.
+Minor modifications are made to operating system components in cumulative updates.
 These changes are usually communicated over the Internet to users.
-With the update managing software, users can download and install the modifications sequentially.
-However, major modifications require so many changes affecting several packages simultaneously that it becomes rather difficult to accomplish sequentially.
-After acquiring the upgraded version of the operating system, a fresh installation is best for this type of modification.
+Users can download and install the changes sequentially with the updated managing software.

 Applying patches to the operating system, installed applications, and local repositories can help secure your server.